annaviper/exoplanets/README.md

 # Data preparation

-Both datasets are complex since they have astronomical technical information.
 The first dataset is the Kepler Exoplanet Search Results from Kaggle and has information about the objects detected by the Kepler Space Observatory.
 * Shape: (9564, 50)
 * Size: 3.7 MB